Saturday, May 30, 2020

 Burt's Place building was built in 1912.
 There is an apartment on the 2nd floor.

-Burt was the sole operator in the kitchen, while Sharon was the only waitress, phone-order taker, and front-end manager."
-Burt believed if you want something done right, do it yourself, and he did.
+Burt was the sole kitchen operator, while Sharon was the only waitress, phone order taker, and front-end manager."
+Burt believed that if you want something done right, you have to do it yourself, and he did.

-A photograph of a slice of pizza from Burt's Place was featured on the cover of the October 2007 issue of Saveur magazine with an accompanying article.
-A huge cover reprint was displayed on the wall beside the kitchen entrance.
+A photograph of a slice of pizza from Burt's Place was featured on the cover of Saveur magazine's October 2007 issue, along with an accompanying article.
+A colossal cover reprint was displayed on the wall beside the kitchen entrance.

 Anthony Bourdain's "No Reservations"